 When searching for hearing aids, it’s vital to do your research and choose wisely.
 You don’t want to be stuck with a device that doesn’t work well for you, causing you to stop wearing it.
 Or worse, one that causes more damage to your ears.
 There are many consequences of untreated hearing loss, such as social withdrawal, impaired memory, increased safety risk, etc., so it’s important to take care of your ears.

 MDHearing’s FDA-Registered Hearing Aids

 MDHearing has always specialized in BTE hearing aids—they’re designed by doctors and tested by audiologists.
-Now, we also offer our tiniest-ever ITC hearing aid, which is practically invisible.
+Now, we also offer two in-the-ear options: the MDHearing NEO (our ITC model) and the MDHearing NEO XS (our CIC model), which are practically invisible.
 Our OTC hearing aids feature the latest digital technology, high-quality crystal-clear sound, rechargeable batteries, and a portable charging case.

 Our hearing aids are FDA-registered medical devices with a 45-day trial and a 100% money-back guarantee.
 We cut out the middleman and pass the savings to you, making hearing aids more affordable and accessible online.